Fiona De Londras

 Professor de Londras is the joint editor-in-chief of the Irish Yearbook of International Law.
 She was, for six years, co-editor of the journal Legal Studies in which capacity she also sat on the Executive of the Society of Legal Scholars; she continues to serve on the Society’s Equality, Diversity and Inclusion Committee.
 She is a member of the editorial advisory committees of Irish Studies in International Affairs, the University of Wales Press series on International Law, the The Hague Justice Journal, the International Journal of Law in Context, and the IALS Open Book Service for Law.
 She has reviewed for publishers, journals and funders all over the world, and is a member of the AHRC Peer Review and Strategic colleges.

 Professor de Londras regularly appears in print, online, radio, TV and documentary media discussing human rights and comparative constitutional law as well as current affairs more generally.

-Fiona previously held (short-term) visiting positions at University of Peshawar (Pakistan), Emory Law School (Atlanta, GA), University of Minnesota, British Institute of International and Comparative Law (London), the Transitional Justice Institute (University of Ulster), Osgoode Hall Law School (York University, Toronto), the University of Oxford (affiliated to Oxford Human Rights Hub, the OMS Human Rights for Future Generations Programme, and Lincoln College), and the University of Hong Kong, and the Australian National University.
+Fiona previously held (short-term) visiting positions at University of Peshawar (Pakistan), Emory Law School (Atlanta, GA), University of Minnesota, British Institute of International and Comparative Law (London), the Transitional Justice Institute (University of Ulster), Osgoode Hall Law School (York University, Toronto), the University of Oxford (affiliated to Oxford Human Rights Hub, the OMS Human Rights for Future Generations Programme, and Lincoln College), the University of Hong Kong, and the Australian National University.
 From 2010-2012 she was a research fellow of the Hague Institute for the Internationalisation of Law.
 She has delivered keynote lectures all over the world, including in Istanbul, Antwerp, and Dhaka.
 In January 2015 she was Genest Global Visitor at Osgoode Hall, as part of which she delivered the Pierre Genest Memorial Lecture.
 In 2015 she also delivered the Séan Lester Lecture for the Irish Society of International Law.
 In 2017 she was the Cheng Chan Lan Yue Distinguished Visiting Fellow at the University of Hong Kong School of Law.
 In 2018 she presented the Annual Human Rights Lecture of the Law Society of Ireland, and in November 2018 she delivered a Current Legal Problems lecture in UCL.

 Professor de Londras’ work is fundamentally concerned with the role, impact and operation of constitutionalism and rights in 'complex' policy areas (i.e. areas in respect of which there are no 'right anwers').
-In exploring these matters, her work concentrates broadly on four areas: terrorism/security and the law, constitutional law, human rights law, and gender and the law.
+In exploring these matters, her work concentrates broadly on terrorism/security and the law, (comparative) constitutional law, human rights law, and gender and the law.
 Inevitably these themes sometimes overlap; much of her work on human rights law for example has taken place in, or develops further the work that Professor de Londras has done in, the security/counter-terrorism context.